projectcalico/calico/docs/calico-with-docker/docker-network-plugin/README.md

 The Calico IPAM driver assigns addresses with host aggregation - this is a more efficient approach for Calico requiring fewer programmed routes.
-IPv6 addresses are supported, although due limitations with Docker, it is not possible to have an IPv6-only network, and (unlike the IPv4 behavior) it is necessary to specify a subnet from which to assign addresses.
+IPv6 addresses are supported, although with the current Docker API, it is not possible to have an IPv6-only network, and (unlike the IPv4 behavior) it is necessary to specify a subnet from which to assign addresses.